NFL on Westwood One Sports: Pregame

 Westwood One's coverage of Sunday Night Football begins with their weekly recap show, NFL Sunday.
-The show beings at 7:30 p.m every Sunday night on most affiliates and is hosted by Scott Graham.
+The show begins at 7:30 p.m every Sunday night on most affiliates and is hosted by Scott Graham.
 The show consists of highlights and statistics from the previous games of the day as well as a preview of the upcoming Sunday night game live from the stadium.

 For the 2006 season, NFL Sunday assumed a different format.
 The show was produced in conjunction with NBC Sports, used its John Williams-composed Sunday Night Football theme song, and was regarded as more of a radio version of the television network's Football Night in America pregame.
 Al Trautwig was the initial host of the program, and an analyst from NBC would offer his own take on the game to come.
 Incidental music for game highlights came from NFL Films’ library.

 Trautwig left the show before the season ended for reasons unexplained; Scott Graham would eventually take his place after Chris Carlin substituted for two weeks.
 (He eventually became permanent host in 2009.)